Hero-OEC/InkAlchemy/INKALCHEMY_DOCUMENTATION.md

 ---

-This documentation represents the current state of StoryForge as of January 2025.
+This documentation represents the current state of InkAlchemy as of January 2025.
 The application is production-ready with all core features implemented and tested.
 The architecture supports future enhancements including collaboration features, export functionality, and advanced analytics.